In this piece, we will be taking a look at a managed account company called Blue Trading.

 How Does it Work?

-Given that Blue Trading runs a managed account company, they manage trading accounts on behalf of their clients.
+Given that they runs a managed account company, they manage trading accounts on behalf of their clients.
 These trading accounts are held at a number of forex brokers and international cryptocurrency exchanges.

 With this system, they are able to trade such a large collection of accounts at once without aggregating the accounts.
 This is also an effective way of spreading their trading risk across a range of brokers and exchanges in order to limit exposure to only one broker.